-Conor Ford was named U-M's newest assistant coach by head coach John Paul on July 21, 2014, joining the program after serving the previous five seasons in a similar role at Drexel.
+Conor Ford enters his second season with the U-M program after joining the staff on July 21, 2014.
+Ford serves as the teams offensive coordinator, and joined the the program after serving the previous five seasons in a similar role at Drexel.

 While at Drexel, Ford led the team to unparalleled success.
 In 2014, the Dragons won their first Colonial Athletic Association championship and received the school's first NCAA bid in men's lacrosse.
 Drexel upset fourth-seeded Penn in the first round of the NCAA Tournament before falling to the Denver Pioneers, 15-6.